 5. Create a Mobile Compatible Site

 A huge percentage of browsing takes place on smartphones and tablets, which means that not only must a website load quickly on these platforms, but it also needs to look attractive and be user-friendly as well.
 If your site uses WordPress or another form of CMS, there are several options for transforming your site to fit a mobile version.
-And if your website isn’t mobile-friendly, you’re more than likely bypassing a large proportion of your potential customers.
+And if your website isn’t mobile-friendly or responsive, you’re more than likely bypassing a large proportion of your potential customers.